jmlaur/Web-Portfolio/README.md

 Please refer to the live version here: https://jmlauritsen.com/

 TO-DO:
-- Desktop menu & social links fixed to page.
+- Add more appeal to front mobile page.